 The limb darkening effect is seen through all solar filters both artificial and natural, where the solar disk is sharp.

 Watching the Sun through the cumulus cloud is a tricky issue and basically not recommended due to the risk of eye damage.
-The major problem is, that a well-built cumulus cloud features a sharp border between thick cloud and clear sky.
-In the effect, the part of the solar disk can completely blind you, whereas another part is still behind the thick cloud.
+The major problem is, that a well-built cumulus cloud features a sharp border between a thick cloud and a clear sky.
+In the effect, one part of the solar disk can completely blind you, whereas another part is still behind the thick cloud.
 Moreover, cumulus, being a low-level kind of cloud (unless developed to congestus phase) moves relatively quickly across the sky against other clouds hanged on higher levels (taking into account, that wind speed remains the same on these levels), which explains the parallax phenomena.

 An analog image of the Sun can be taken through the stratocumulus cloud.
 These mid-level clouds sometimes have gaps or thinner spaces allowing the solar disk to be visible.
 However, not all species of stratocumulus are favourable for it.
-The safest stratocumulus species for imaging of the Sun without filter are stratocumulus stratiformis, stratocumulus translucidus or stratocumulus perlucidus.
+The safest stratocumulus species for imaging of the Sun without a filter are stratocumulus stratiformis, stratocumulus translucidus, or stratocumulus perlucidus.
 Nevertheless, it still can be dangerous enough to cause a retina burn, because these stratocumulus species can include clear gaps or be too thin in places.
-The most dangerous and definitely not recommended kinds of stratocumulus for direct Sun image are: stratocumulus castellanus and sometimes stratocumulus undulatus.
-For stratocumulus castellanus situation is very similar to cumulus mediocris and cumulus congestus, where a border between thick cloud and clear sky is very sharp and clear Sun emerges suddenly.
+The most dangerous and definitely not recommended kinds of stratocumulus for direct Sun image are stratocumulus castellanus and sometimes stratocumulus undulatus.
+For the stratocumulus castellanus situation is very similar to cumulus mediocris and cumulus congestus, where a border between thick cloud and clear sky is very sharp, and clear Sun emerges suddenly.
 In turn, the stratocumulus undulatus can be thin enough to let a solar disk be visible, although the gaps between two separate cloud units are too big, at least on the higher part of the sky.
 A bit more safely is when the Sun is about to set or after sunrise.
 Then a perspective effect hides clear skies appearing with undulatus cloud units alternately.
-On the opposite side, stratocumulus opacus doesn’t have any gaps and is usually very thick, disallowing the solar outline to be visible.
+On the opposite side, the stratocumulus opacus doesn’t have any gaps and is usually very thick, disallowing the solar outline to be visible.

 As you may have noticed, the effect is pretty much the same as for cumulus humilis cloud.
-The nonuniformity of solar disk visibility is big and basically uncomfortable for observers, who want to spot something more.
+The non-uniformity of solar disk visibility is big and basically uncomfortable for observers, who want to spot something more.

-In conclusion, I would like to say, that I took these pictures only out of interest, and to be honest I don’t recommend this kind of observation for other people.
+In conclusion, I would like to say, that I took these pictures only out of interest, and to be honest I don’t recommend this kind of observation to other people.
 Treat this article more as a curiosity and please do not follow me in this case!
 Unless you decide to take a picture of the Sun through the fog.
 Watching the Sun without the filters can be really dangerous.
 Only foggy conditions are the safest if you don’t have a decent solar filter in your equipment.
 Both cumulus and stratocumulus clouds are nonuniform in their thickness.
-It means, that one edge of a solar disk can be barely visible, whereas an opposite one is too bright for your eyes.
+It means, that one edge of a solar disk can be barely visible, whereas the opposite one is too bright for your eyes.
 It may hurt your sight and damage your instruments.
-Even if you would manage the observation such this, it won’t bring you valuable results.
+Even if you would manage the observation such as this, it won’t bring you valuable results.
 I took this observation only once and won’t repeat it again.